mozilla/email-tabs/README.md

 $ npm start
 ```

-You must login to gmail.com before sending an email will be successful.
+You must login to gmail.com to send an email.